Skip to main content

 The Fence Top:

 Don’t put a board or pipe atop the fence.
 That will increase the fence’s visibility and encourage deer to jump.
-However, don’t expect a poly or metal hex (steel web) fence to run absolutely straight along the top.
+However, don’t expect a poly or metal fence to run absolutely straight along the top.
 You can fix the wobbly appearance with a top support wire or tensioning system.
 If the wobbly appearance doesn’t matter, leave it as it is.
-Or, alternatively, you can resolve the appearance issue by installing sturdy welded wire fencing with square mesh and keeping your posts fairly close together (not over 10 feet apart).
+Or, alternatively, you can resolve the appearance issue by installing sturdy welded wire fencing with square mesh and keeping your posts fairly close together (not over 10 feet apart, 8ft on center is best - please see our post spacing article).

 Posts: